git-town/git-town/website/src/preferences/main-branch-name.md

 [git hack](../commands/hack.md) and the default branch into which Git Town [ships](../commands/ship.md) finished feature branches.

-Git Town automatically asks for this setting if it is missing.
+Git Town automatically asks for this setting if needed.
 You can run the [git town main-branch](../commands/main-branch.md) command to see or update the configured main branch.